 Even worse, some giant pharmaceutical companies find out later that patients are becoming sit but sit on that information instead of forwarding it to the FDA.
 The sad reality is that Big Pharma often prioritizes its own profits over public safety.
 And many regulatory agencies are understaffed and overworked.

-At MG Law, we take pride whenever we can hold a big pharmaceutical company accountable for selling dangerous drugs.
+At MG Law, we take pride whenever we can hold a big Atlanta pharmaceutical company accountable for selling dangerous drugs.
+A drug injury lawyer is critical to increasing your chances of obtaining a favorable outcome in any case against a pharmaceutical company.
 We understand that lawsuits have an important role to play in keeping the public safe.

 How We Bring Cases